mathspp/mathspp/pages/02.blog/503-days-working-full-time-on-foss-lessons-learned/item.md

 It was just a blunder of mine...

 Thankfully, my team reacted differently and they said “we don't play the blame game” when reacting to my feeling responsible.
-We could argue that it was everyone's fault because the pull request did pass the review process, but as the author I still felt like I should've been able to predict that bug myself.
-But I guess it all comes down to the age-old adage that I already wrote above:
+I guess it all comes down to the age-old adage that I already wrote above:

  > “Everyone makes mistakes.”